status-im/nim-chronos/docs/src/tutorials/http_client/chapter1.md

 {{#shiftinclude auto:../../../examples/http_client/chapter1/src/uptimemon.nim:finally}}
 ```

-Regardless of how successful our check was, we must close the session after we're done with in and return the resources back to your computer. [`closeWait`](/api/chronos/apps/http/httpclient.html#closeWait,HttpSessionRef) is a function that schedules all open connections within this session to be closed.
+No matter if the check was successful, we must close the session after we're done with it and return the resources back to your computer. [`closeWait`](/api/chronos/apps/http/httpclient.html#closeWait,HttpSessionRef) is a function that schedules all open connections within this session to be closed.

-We added [`noCancel`](/api/chronos/internal/asyncfutures.html#noCancel,F) to make sure the closing procedure is not cancelled with a propagated `CancellationError` from another function.
-Use `noCancel` in resource-critical operations or atomic operation groups that must either all complete or all fail.

 ```nim
 {{#shiftinclude auto:../../../examples/http_client/chapter1/src/uptimemon.nim:isMainModule}}